-- If your favorite charity doesn't advertise that it wants cars, ask anyway.
+- If your favorite charity doesn't advertise that it accepts car donations, ask anyway.
 Many need cars to use or would be willing to accept your car and then sell it.

 If you still have concerns, contact your state attorney general's office or your local Better Business Bureau office for more information.

-You should check to make sure that the charity is viewed as a tax-exempt organization in the eyes of the Internal Revenue Service (IRS).
-Most of these organizations will be listed in IRS Publication 78―Cumulative List of Organizations.
-Public libraries carry this publication, or you can check the IRS site to see what groups are on the list.
+You should check to make sure that the charity you are donating cars to is viewed as a tax-exempt organization in the eyes of the Internal Revenue Service (IRS).

 You can also ask the organization to show you a copy of its tax-exempt status determination letter.

 Some organizations, such as churches, synagogues, and government entities, aren't listed in the publication.
 However, a donation to any of these organizations is still considered to be tax deductible.